Azure/azure-rest-api-specs/specification/communication/data-plane/Sms/readme.md

  - code: IntegerTypeMustHaveFormat
    from: communicationservicessms.json
    reason: Integer type for HttpStatusCode was not part of any previous version.
 Trying to add it signals breaking changes.
+ - code: XmsEnumValidation
+   from: communicationservicessms.json
+   reason: In the stable version repeatabilityResult has enum with accepted/rejected.
+Also SDK generation of SmsSendResponseItemRepeatabilityResult will fail without it.
 ```

 ### Tag: package-2020-07-20-preview1